Oranjezicht City Farm Market – Insider Guide to Visiting

 You can find everything from delicious amarula marmalade to cute clothes and fine leather shoes here, as well as delicious bagels, steak sandwiches, and pasteis de natas – but more on that to come.

 The Oranjezicht Market is open every Saturday and Sunday morning throughout the year.
-There’s also a night market Wednesday from October to March.
+There’s also a night market on Wednesdays, which is now open for most of the year, except June and July.

 The hours are as follows: